xhagrg/config_files/Readme.md

 2. `cd config_files`
 3. `ln -s $PWD/vim/.vimrc ~/.vimrc`
 4. `ln -s $PWD/vim/.vim ~/`
+5. `Open vim using vim . and when in view mode type :PluginInstall`

 And you are done!
 All the configurations should work fine.
 If you have any trouble using or following the instructions, please donot hesitate to post an issue.
 I will try and help as soon as I can.